welpblah/welpblah.github.io/site/uses.md

 # uses

-<aside>Miles Davis: “Man, sometimes it takes you a long time to sound like yourself.”
-Does this not also apply to the tools we use?</aside>
+<aside>Miles Davis, the jazz musician, is quoted saying, “Man, sometimes it takes you a long time to sound like yourself.”
+Doesn't this idea extend to, among other things, I'm sure, the tools we use?<br><br>Free and open-source software and hardware are on the right side of history, but unfortunately, convenience often trumps as the list below of the tools I use illustrates.<br><br>This page is inspired by <a href="https://usesthis.com">the interviews on Uses This</a>.</aside>

 ## hardware
 ### computer